hrokr/100days/log.md

 **Completion Date:** Mon, 02 Nov 2020

 **Learned:**
 Not sure that I'd say I learned it.
 More like learned about it.
+Also, there wasn't any coding for this even with the Jupyter Notebook.
+So it's hard to say how that goes with the whole code an hour a day part.

+# Day 5: Analysis project using ~~Day04's stuff~~ pandas

+This was disappointing.
+The TPTM/Pybites 100 days lesson really wasn't for primetime.
+The requirements for the #100daysofcode is to code for an hour a day.
+Day04 lesson was "watch these video and you can follow along with the complete notebook" Then a lesson you aren't prepared for.
+So, I'll do it pandas

+**Completion Date:** Tues, 02 Nov 2020

+**Learned:**
+Other than pybites not being service I'm interested in and some more practice in pandas, not all that much.